praveek/launch.en/help/extension-reference/adobe-extensions/core-extension.md

 While using document.write after a page has loaded would typically present problems, this is not an issue for code provided through Custom Code actions.
 You may use document.write within Custom Code actions regardless of when the code will be executed.

-#### Custom Code Validation
+#### Custom code validation

-The validator used in the Launch code editor is designed to identify issues with developer-written code.
-Code that has gone through a minification process--such as the AppMeasurement.js code downloaded from the Code Manager--might be falsely flagged as having issues by the Launch validator, which can usually be ignored.
+The validator used in the [!DNL Launch] code editor is designed to identify issues with developer-written code.
+Code that has gone through a minification process--such as the AppMeasurement.js code downloaded from the Code Manager--might be falsely flagged as having issues by the [!DNL Launch] validator, which can usually be ignored.

 ## Core extension data element types